 10) Add a Few More National Parks to Your Itinerary

 Drive back through Mount Field National Park and Russell Falls for beautiful waterfalls and campsites on your way back to Hobart.
+Check out our travel guide about Mount Field National Park here.

 The Four Best Tasmanian Campsites You Won’t Want to Miss